Saving Indonesia’s Rainforests

 The Sawai community, on the island of Seram, Maluku, have transformed themselves over the last decade from poaching endangered birds for illegal wildlife traders to sustainable forest managers of one of the best birdwatching havens in Eastern Indonesia.
 Other partners also have inspiring successes.
 The Guguk Ancestral Forest community, for example, has kept logging and palm oil expansion in their territory at bay.
 Their forests provide a sanctuary for the critically endangered Sumatran tiger, whose population has dwindled to about 250.

 The communities hope to show that resilient and green economic development is possible when local community land rights and the integrity of natural ecosystems are equally protected.
-The national government has been supportive, endorsing the initiative and sponsoring a booth at Norway’s biggest tourism expo in early January.
+The national government has been supportive.
 This support reflects the new government’s focus on addressing climate change and Indigenous community rights in an effective and fair way.

 Indonesia Travel News via http://voices.nationalgeographic.com/2015/01/23/greenindonesia/